* Fed to reduce stimulus by another $10 billion per month

 The benchmark S&P 500 has lost ground in four of the past five sessions as fears over slowing growth in China and large capital outflows from developing markets prompted investors to seek safe-haven assets.

 South Africa’s central bank raised interest rates for the first time in six years.
-This followed a dramatic rate hike by Turkey’s central bank, designed to defend its crumbling currency.
+Its move followed a dramatic rate hike by Turkey’s central bank late Tuesday, designed to defend its crumbling currency.